PennLINC/xcp_d/docs/installation.rst

 Docker (recommended for PC/laptop and commercial cloud)
 -------------------------------------------------------
-XCP_ABCD runs fast and easily with less memory requiremen on PC/laptop with Docker.
+xcp_d runs fast and easily with less memory requiremen on PC/laptop with Docker.
 The instructions (`Docker installation`_) are easier to follow.
 Check  `docker <https://docs.docker.com/get-started/>`_ for more information about installtion of docker and how to get started.
 The list of Docker images that are ready to